mhiramat/linux-cross/README.md

 sudo docker build -t linux-cross-build linux-cross-build/
 ```

+Note that this image will consumes more than 3GB, so huge.
+You should check your disk has enough space.

 And run the built image with your kernel tree as below

 ```:bash
 sudo docker run -ti -v /path/to/your/kernel:/opt/linux linux-cross-build
 ```

+This builds the kernel for "i386 x86\_64 arm arm64 ia64 mips powerpc s390 sparc64 sh openrisc".

 ## Tips